NAGB is a contemporary art museum dedicated to collecting, exhibiting, and celebrating Bahamian art.

 Trace the history of the museum—from historic residence to the country’s leading arts institution.

-Situated between the historic heart of Downtown Nassau and long-standing communities, our campus is a vibrant meeting point for art, culture, and connection
+Nestled between Downtown Nassau and thriving neighbourhoods, our campus is where art, culture, and community meet.

 Get to know the people behind the museum, bringing our mission to life